 Risk-based principles for managing conflicts of interest

 The Public Service Act 1999 (PS Act) requires employees to take reasonable steps to avoid any conflict of interest, real or apparent, in connection with their employment.
 The Public Governance, Performance and Accountability Act 2013 (PGPA Act) also requires officials of Commonwealth entities to perform their functions in accordance with certain standards of behaviour.
-This includes exercising their powers, performing their functions and discharging their duties with the same degree of care and diligence that a reasonable person would exercise.
-This would involve avoiding conflicts of interest (COIs).

 The Commonwealth Procurement Rules set out that officials undertaking procurement must seek to prevent corrupt practices by recognising and dealing with real, potential and apparent conflicts of interest and not accepting inappropriate gifts or hospitality.